-During 2018, Medicare-eligible retirees selected an individual medical or prescription drug plan (or both) through the Connector.
+During 2019, Medicare-eligible retirees selected an individual medical or prescription drug plan (or both) through the OPERS Medicare Connector.
+The Connector is administered by a vendor selected by OPERS.
+The vendor assists retirees, spouses and dependents with selecting a medical and pharmacy plan.
 They were also eligible for a monthly allowance, deposited into an HRA account, to be used for reimbursement of qualifying medical expenses.
 The allowance can be used toward the reimbursement of the premium of an individual Medicare plan.
 Any remaining allowance can be used to reimburse the cost of any of the following:

-• Medicare Part B premium,
+- Medicare Part B premium,

-- Vision and dental premiums, - Deductibles, co-insurance and other out-of-pocket medical expenses, - Medical expenses for a spouse, - Saved for future health care expenses, including premium increases as the member ages.
+- Vision and dental premiums,

+- Deductibles, co-insurance and other out-of-pocket medical expenses,

+- Medical expenses for a spouse,

+- Future health care expenses, including premium increases as the retiree ages.